vbookshelf/Online-Static-Noise-Generator/README.md

 - Generates static noise on the fly, therefore no looping and no clicking sound to disturb your sleep.
 - Generates custom duration WAV audio files for use offline.
 - Six noise options - white, pink brown, grey, green, ocean and fan.
+- If you want other noise types, simply download this code and use AI to modify the index.html file to generate your noise of choice.
 - Free and Open Source.
 No ads.
 No upselling.
 No paywalls.
 No tracking.